-Working abroad sounds like an adventure to many people.
-However, jobs in Finland need more than the Finland visa and just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try Finnish jobs.
+Work abroad sounds like an adventure to many people.
+However, jobs in Finland need more than the Finland visa and just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation if you want to pass the Finland job interview.
+You will face problems that in all probability did not even cross your mind when you decided to try employment in Finland.

 Do not take too lightly the influence a Finland visa can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Finland are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Finnish authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Passport and Finland Visa

 All nationals except EU nationals holding a valid national ID card require a passport valid for at least three months beyond the length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.

 Visa is not required by all nationals for stays up to 90 days in any six-month period.